 - Every 30,000 miles: Spark plug check/replacement

 Maintenance costs are fairly easy to calculate once you know how much your local shop charges.
-Just plot out the cost of each recommended service based on the maintenance schedule in your owner’s manual to see how much you can expect to spend over time.
+Check your owner’s manual for official guidance and maintenance requirements specific to your vehicle and model year.

-It’s also worth mentioning that Chevrolet offers some covered maintenance for new vehicles from model year 2024 and newer for the first year that you own the vehicle.
+Chevrolet offers some covered maintenance for new vehicles from model year 2024 and newer for the first service visit at a participating dealership.
 During this time frame, eligible Chevy owners can get their first oil change, vehicle inspection and tire rotation for free.
-That’s not a huge value in the grand scheme of things, but it’s something.

 | Service | Cost* |